 - 60 gr Mini Marshmallows

 - Cream the butter and sugar together in a large bowl.
 Add the beaten egg, food colouring, and the vanilla extract and stir in.
-Sift the self-raising flour into the bowl and mix together thoroughly.
+Sift the self-raising flour and strawberry powder into the bowl and mix together thoroughly.

 - Spread onto some cling film and wrap tightly into a cylinder, inside a sheet of silver foil.
 Chill for at least two hours in the refrigerator.